michellejc/ML_Lab_FinalProject/README.md

 The dataset from kaggle is a CSV of survey responses collected in 2014.
 The survey asked questions related to work environment and mental health.
 There are 26 features and 1259 rows

 ## Data Preprocessing
-The data set is fairly clean so it necessitated fairly little cleaning.
+The data set is more or less clean so it necessitated fairly little cleaning.
 In my analysis I drop Comments, State, and Work_interfere because they feature a significant number of missing values.
 I also choose to exclude timestamp because I do not want time to confound the findings.
 Age is binned into 7 categories.

 ## Metrics
 I selected the F1 measure as my first evaluation metric.
 I choose the F1 score because it balances precision and recall for the binary classification, which I feel is appropriate because I do not wish to prioritize precision or recall over the other.
 Furthermore it's values are always between 0 and 1 with values closer to 1 being better, which I feel is a simple and easy to interpret measure of this model.